abibou1/ai-powered-business-intelligence/README.md

 - Sales by region for widget C in the North region?
 - Calculate median, std dev of Sales.
+- Which month had the biggest sales spike, and which product drove it?
+- Which two products generate the highest total revenue?
+- What fun marketing idea could boost sales in the weakest region?

 ## File Structure